Insight

 This means patients must be able to access:

-• Whether prior authorization is required for a specific item or service
+• Whether prior authorization is required

 • Documentation requirements